y3pat/Craigslist/README.md

 ### Remember to install all requirements through "pip install -r 'requirements.txt'"
 #### Before beginning, if you plan on using the json attached you must put "alembic upgrade +1"
 #### or "alembic upgrade head" into the terminal to create the item data table.
-This

-#### Then, you must put "python -m 'migrations.insert_itemdata'"
+#### Then, you must put "python -m 'migrations.insert_itemdata'" to insert the data from the json

-#### all of this is assuming commands are performed in Craigslist directory
+#### Above commands are performed in Craigslist directory